stibbons1990/hex/docs/blog/posts/2023-09-09-the-death-of-wifi-and-bluetooth.md

 The last of these aligns with the symptom of system freezing shortly after booting when the Wireless controller is not disabled.

-None of the above actually show who to disable a malfunctioning USB device, so I tried unbind command from the
+None of the above actually show how to disable a malfunctioning USB device, so I tried unbind command from the
 [script to restart a USB controller](2023-08-27-xhci-host-controller-not-responding-assume-dead.md).